Xie Keyin: 2016–2019: Career beginnings and debut in 2019

-2020–2021: Youth With You 2, THE9 and rise in popularity
+2020–2021: Youth With You 2, The9 and rise in popularity

 In 2020, Xie took part in iQiyi's reality-survival program Youth With You 2.
 She eventually finished 5th with a total of 6,826,411 votes in the finals.
-She then debuted as a member of THE9.
+She then debuted as a member of The9.

-After debuting with THE9, Xie actively participates in songwriting.
-THE9 released their first EP, Sphinx X Mystery, with two tracks, "SphinX" and "Not Me".
+After debuting with The9, Xie actively participates in songwriting.
+The9 released their first EP, Sphinx X Mystery, with two tracks, "SphinX" and "Not Me".
 Xie took part in the writing of lyrics for both tracks.
 She collaborated with Silence Wang for the single "Tell Me A Joke", released on August 27, 2020, which she co-wrote.
 Xie also contributed rap lyrics and sang in the promotional OST "Wings" for the movie Let Life be Beautiful.
 This song was nominated for the 2020 SINA Top 10 Best Movies and TV Series.
-In December 2020, THE9 released their first album.
-Xie took part in writing her own solo single "COMET" as well as fellow THE9 member Yu Shuxin's solo single "GWALLA."
-On March 26 and 27 of 2021, Xie participated in THE9's first virtual concert, debuting her solo stage for "COMET" and performing other THE9 group songs.
+In December 2020, The9 released their first album.
+Xie took part in writing her own solo single "COMET" as well as fellow The9 member Yu Shuxin's solo single "GWALLA."
+On March 26 and 27 of 2021, Xie participated in The9's first virtual concert, debuting her solo stage for "COMET" and performing other The9 songs.
 Later that year, TME Tencent Music invited Xie to be part of its "Today is Valentine's Day" project, for which she wrote a new single, "Black Cupid".
 The single was released on June 14, 2021.